-I’ve spent six weeks in Turkey.
+I’ve spent six weeks travelling across Turkey.

-I was interested to see if I’d experience anything like the same level of hassle in Turkey, and what difference there would be between traveling alone, travelling with women, and traveling with a man.
+Most of all, I was interested to see if I’d experience anything like the same level of hassle in Turkey, and what difference there would be between traveling alone, travelling with women, and traveling with a man.

 There Was a Noticeable Difference — But Not a Bad One

 My boyfriend and I arrived in Istanbul late afternoon, and within a few minutes I could tell that my time in Turkey would be nothing like Morocco.

 That evening, as we wandered around the Sultanahmet neighborhood, I felt as safe as I feel in most countries around the world.
 I didn’t feel vulnerable, I had no worries, and I definitely didn’t feel uncomfortable.
 The local men weren’t staring, the was no whistling or catcalling.
 In fact, there was very little attention directed my way.

 Of course, in Islamic countries this can often be the case when I travel with a male friend.